 Let’s face it, humans have a hard time with consistency, even when it brings them health and happiness.
 We all struggle with eating the right foods, exercising every day, and working on our stress levels.

 But when you sign up to be a wellness coach, you become an example for your clients.
 Whatever you tell them to do must also be something you already do for yourself.
+At the same time, you don’t have to be perfect to be a Holistic Wellness Coach!
+Simply being willing to work on yourself and willing to stay on the journey shows your commitment to living a life of wellness.

 So, if you haven’t yet figured out a consistent wellness practice for yourself, now’s a great time to make it happen.
-You could even use your experience as a foundation for how you build out the program you’ll use with your clients.
+You could even use your experience as a foundation for how you build out the coaching program you’ll use with your clients.

 2. Find your unique niche.

-Everyone has a wellness problem that they wish someone would have them solve.
+Everyone has a wellness problem that they wish someone would help them solve.
 But it’s not the same thing for each person.
 Figure out what aspect of wellness you’re most passionate about and the types of people you really want to help.

 Why?
 Two reasons.
 When you work with your dream clients, you’ll love every moment of your job and you will immediately connect with clients who are already looking for someone exactly like you!